 People from all walks of life are attracted to the unique atmosphere of the kitchen.
 It is a truly worldwide career where you’ll find yourself working alongside others from all parts of the globe.

 Everyone has different culinary tastes and perspectives.
-Some chefs are vegetarianOpens in a new tab. whilst others specialise in Asian cuisine.
+Some chefs are vegetarian whilst others specialise in Asian cuisine.
 The mix of personality types is amazing.

-Those from different parts of the world that have experienced different cultures are usually really interesting peopleOpens in a new tab. to meet.
+Those from different parts of the world that have experienced different cultures are usually really interesting people to meet.
 The warmth shown by everyone means that a gathering of chefs on a night out can really be an eclectic mix of personalties and viewpoints.

 7. You’re A Night-time Person